 Doug Mummert is a “baby-boomer” born in Hollywood, California.
-He attended Phoenix College and Grand Canyon University.
-Following a tour in the U.S. military, he joined the Phoenix (AZ) Fire Department, where he retired in 2015 as a Chief.
+He attended Phoenix College, Grand Canyon University and Arizona State University.
+Following serving in the U.S. military, he joined the Phoenix (AZ) Fire Department, where he retired as a Chief, in 2015.
 He was a founding member of the department’s All Hazards Incident Management Team, an original member of the Federal Emergency Management Agency (FEMA) Urban Search & Rescue (USAR) Team for Arizona.
 Mummert also served on the FEMA USAR National Incident Support Team as a Public Information Officer (PIO) and has also served as a PIO for his department.
 He was the long-time host and producer of Phoenix Fire’s weekly radio program, Valley Watch, which airs on several Arizona radio stations in cooperation with Bonneville Broadcasting, on KTAR AM & FM, as well as KPKX FM.
 He is also a Public Safety & Media/PR advocate & advisor.

-Mummert’s odyssey into television production took off in the early 90’s when he appeared in episodes of On Scene Emergency Response, in the film, No Code of Conduct and in a documentary on the 100th Running of The Indianapolis 500 produced by ServusTV.
+Mummert’s odyssey into production took off in the early 90’s when he appeared in episodes of On Scene Emergency Response, in the film, No Code of Conduct and in a documentary on the 100th Running of The Indianapolis 500 produced by ServusTV.
 He also served as a technical advisor on the program America’s Most Wanted.
 Around this same time, he started a production communications business in his “spare time.”
 Some of his clients included General Motors, The US Army, Kraft Foods, Nike and many well-known TV and film production companies.
 In 1994, he moved into the realm of producing, writing, directing, shooting, and editing.
 This all began with creating safety and training videos for the Phoenix Fire Department.
 In 1997, he took over the job as managing director of the Phoenix Fire Television Network.
 With the help of many, he created the program, Phoenix Fire Works in 1998, which would ultimately fill a void in educating and informing the public about topical Fire Department related issues.
-Thanks to an excellent collaborating production team, this program has won critical acclaim and has won or been nominated for many major awards, including the Rocky Mountain Emmy.
+Thanks to an excellent collaborating production team, this program has won critical acclaim and has received or been nominated for many major awards, including the Rocky Mountain Emmy.

-In 2001 he was elected to the Board of Governors for the Rocky Mountain/Southwest Chapter of the National Academy of Television Arts and Sciences (NATAS).
+In 2001 he was proud to be elected to the Board of Governors for the Rocky Mountain/Southwest Chapter of the National Academy of Television Arts and Sciences (NATAS).
 He currently serves as the Chapter President and National Trustee.
-Doug is also honored to be the Chair of The NATAS Foundation and is leading the efforts to start a foundation for his region.
+Doug is also honored to be the Chairman of the non-profit, NATAS Foundation and the president of the Rocky Mountain Emmy Foundation.

-He is a past or present member of the Arizona Production Association, International Television Association (ITVA), National Information Officers Association (NIOA), and the Public Relations Society of America (PRSA), International Association of Fire Fighters (IAFF) and the International Association of Fire Chiefs (IAFC).
+He is a past or present member of the Arizona Production Association, International Television Association (ITVA), National Information Officers Association (NIOA), Public Relations Society of America (PRSA), International Association of Fire Fighters (IAFF) and the International Association of Fire Chiefs (IAFC).

-When he is not working, you can find him spending time with family & friends, traveling and supporting many other charitable/community causes, as time permits.
+When he is not working, you can find him spending time with family & friends, traveling and supporting many other charitable/community causes.